Reflex Sympathetic Dystrophy Syndrome

 Sometimes, when a limb is removed during an amputation, an individual will continue to

 have an internal sense of the lost limb.
-This phenomenon is known as phantom limb and
+This phenomenon is known as phantom limb

-health problems, such as depression.
+accompanied by other health problems, such as depression.

 What causes this phenomenon?
 Scientists believe that following amputation, nerve cells